-Land Balance: Final payment is due at 90 days by Visa, Mastercard, Discover, American Express or check.
+Land Balance: Final payment is due at 120 days by Visa, Mastercard, Discover, American Express or check.
 You will receive a trip invoice indicating your balance due.
-Provided services and space are available, reservations can be accepted up to 30 days before departure.
+Provided services and space are available, reservations can be accepted up to 60 days before departure.

 Galápagos vessels are relatively small compared to other cruises, so they typically sell out several months in advance.
 Early booking is required for all departures.

-Galápagos trips do not qualify for any Southwind discounts except the Low Season and Children Discounts mentioned under the Land Cost section.
-Cancellation Fees and other policies are outlined under the Terms & Conditions on Southwind's website.
+Cancellation Fees and other policies are outlined under the current Terms & Conditions on Southwind's website.